On viscosity solutions of path dependent PDEs: PPDEs and definitions

-\begin{rem} {\rm We have some flexibility to choose $\underline\cA(t,\o,u)$ and $\overline\cA(t,\o,u)$ in Definition \ref{defn-viscosity}.
-In principle, the smaller these sets are, the easier we can prove viscosity properties and thus easier for existence of viscosity solutions, but the more difficult for the comparison principle and the uniqueness of viscosity solutions.
+Send $\e\to0$, we obtain $(\cL^{t,\omega} \f)(t,{\mathbf0}) \le0$, and thus $u$ is a viscosity $L$-subsolution. \end{rem} \begin{rem} Consider the Markovian setting in Remark \ref{rem-markovian}.
+One can easily check that $u$ is a viscosity subsolution of PPDE (\ref {PPDE}) in the sense of Definition \ref{defn-viscosity} implies that $v$ is a viscosity subsolution of PDE (\ref{PDE}) in the standard sense. \end{rem} \begin{rem} We have some flexibility to choose $\underline\cA^Lu(t,\omega )$ and $\overline\cA{}^Lu(t,\omega)$ in Definition \ref {defn-viscosity}.
+In principle, the smaller these sets are, the more easily we can prove viscosity properties and thus the existence of viscosity solutions, but the comparison principle and the uniqueness of viscosity solutions become more difficult.